View or comment on a planning application

 Any comments made will be publicly available on the planning application file and will be published on the internet.
 You should ensure that no personal data or information you do not wish to be published is provided within your comments.
 No personal data provided as part of the registration/sign up process with be published online.
 Anyone can submit a comment on any application, you do not have to have received a notification letter.

-The Council has to decide the planning application in accordance with the Development Plan and any other relevant factors, such as road safety, noise or smells from the development, the loss of trees or open space, damage to wildlife, the appearance of the new buildings, loss of light or privacy and the benefits of the proposal in providing homes of jobs.
-For further advice see the Development Management Practice Notes, practice note 3 details publicity and consultation on planning applications.
+The council has to decide the planning application in accordance with the Development Plan and any other relevant factors, such as road safety, noise or smells from the development, the loss of trees or open space, damage to wildlife, the appearance of the new buildings, loss of light or privacy and the benefits of the proposal in providing homes of jobs.

 Planning Committee Meetings